tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 The strain is obtained from the simulation specified in the ``Physics`` section, but it can be overridden by providing a name for the strain simulation inside the polarization block using the ``strain_simulation`` option.

-particle density
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-Details for the calculation of the electron and hole densities can be given in the particle_density submodel.
-Its options are:

-  ``particle``
-      The particle this model is describing.
-Can be ``electron`` or ``hole`` .

-  ``statistics``
-      The statistics.
-Can be ``fermidirac`` (default) or ``boltzmann`` .

-  ``quantum_density``
-      The name of a quantum density simulation.
-      This will use the quantum mechanical particle density in the regions it was calculated.

-If a quantum density is used, then it is useful to define also an embracing region where the model gradually switches from a fully classical to a fully quantum density.
-The options for the embracing are specified in a block with keyword ``embracing`` .
-It accepts the following options:

-  ``embracing_length = double``
-       When the domain of the quantum simulation is smaller than the domain of the full simulation, the boundary conditions for the Schroedinger equation will disturb the transfer from classical to quantum density.
-By defining an embracing region of a certain extension (specified in meters), a gradual transition from classical to quantum density will be done instead of an abrupt one, using as effective density :math:`\rho = x\cdot\rho_{\mathrm{quantum}} + (1-x)\cdot\rho_{\mathrm{classical}}` .
-       The default is no embracing region at all (zero extension).

-  ``cutoff = double``
-       If an embracing region is used, a part of this region near the boundary of the quantum region can be cut off so that only the classical density is considered in that part. ``cutoff`` is specified as a percentage of the embracing length and should therefore be between 0.0 and 1.0.

-  ``plot_embracing_region = bool``
-       Whereas the automatic creation of the embracing region in 1D is a very simple task, it is a more difficult one in higher dimensions.
-       By setting this flag to true, the embracing region and the mixing coefficient x will be plotted for a visual control of the quality of the embracing region.
-       The default is ``false`` .

 .. _DD_trapmodels: